-The public transport options in Switzerland are many and they’re famously efficient but is there another as quirky as the Vinifuni of Ligerz?
-Probably.
+The public transport options in Switzerland are many and they’re famously efficient but is there one as quirky as the Vinifuni of Ligerz?
+Probably not.
 A funicular is a thoroughly Swiss contraption that runs on rails in steep and difficult to access areas.
 It’s a mechanized version of the mule.
 When one is available it’s usually a good idea to use it unless you’re an experienced climber or just want to put your Fitbit to the test.
-But arrive late, as I did, for one of Vinifuni’s hourly ascents and you’ll never again fail to appreciate its usefulness in getting from Point A to Point B. Especially when Point B is a steep walk to a theoretical point in the distance.
+But arrive late, as I did, for one of Vinifuni’s hourly ascents and you’ll never again fail to appreciate its usefulness in getting from Point A to Point B. Especially when Point B is a steep walk to a distant point up a mountain.

 But before I describe my visit with Sabine Steiner I should mention something about the back end of the journey—the “must-come-down” half—and the meal at the end of the day.